 The first motte & bailey castle was built in 1093 a mile away from the present site but after being destroyed a new timber castle was built in the town in 1110 by Gilbert de Clare.
 It was destroyed by Lord Rhys ap Gruffydd in 1165 who then rebuilt it in stone in 1171, but only survived until 1215.
 In 1176 the first ever National Eisteddfod of Wales was held at the castle.
 In 1244 a new castle was erected with town walls for added protection and it is the remains of this building that still stands overlooking the river.
 Walls were also built around the town for added protection It was badly damaged during the Civil War and until the 18th century it was only used as a prison.

 At the beginning of the 19th century a residence, Castle Green House, was built inside the walls incorporating the North Tower.
 This fell into disrepair in the 1940's and has been allowed to decay further by the owner to the extent that the outer walls need supporting.
-The castle has recently been bought by Ceredigion Council so that it can be repaired and made safe with the help of The Friends of Cardigan castle.
+The castle was bought by Ceredigion Council in 2003 so that it could be repaired and made safe with the help of The Friends of Cardigan castle.
 You can now stay in 2 self catering apartments, located in the Georgian east wing of the Castle Green House, or one of the 4 B&B rooms.
 Castle Green House is now used as a museum and can be hired for events.

 |In the town, on the A487.|